klooj/vim-checkbox/README.markdown

     let g:checkbox_states = [' ', 'x']

-When there's no checkbox on the current line, `<leader>tt` will insert one at the pattern defined in `g:insert_checkbox`.
+When there's no checkbox on the current line, `<leader>x` will insert one at the pattern defined in `g:insert_checkbox`.
 The new checkbox's state will be the first element of `g:checkbox_states`.
 The default for `g:insert_checkbox` is `'\<'`, which will insert the checkbox in front of the first word of the